 If your student is degree-minded with hopes of earning a traditional four-year degree, AP courses can help narrow down a college career path.
 Taken in conjunction with the high school curriculum, these courses consist of college-level subject matter and also earn your teen college credit.
 If your student is driven and wants to streamline his/her college career, taking AP courses can do that.
 AP courses can also help develop better time management skills and even strengthen your teen’s work ethic.

 Benefits of AP

 - Cost Savings: AP classes are free, however, to earn the credits, students must pass the AP exam which costs $89.
 The courses also enable students to test out of many prerequisite courses–translation: saving money on tuition.

 - College Prep: Advanced courses prepare your child with the knowledge and skills expected of college students.
 They also offer a sample of the rigorous schedule so they can plan accordingly.

-- Admissions Advancement: According to Collegeboard.org, 85 percent of selective colleges and universities report that a student’s AP experience favorably impacts admission decisions.
-The research also shows that AP courses on your transcript demonstrate intellectual curiosity and hard work.
+- Admissions Advancement: According to College Board, 85% of selective colleges and universities report that a student’s AP experience favorably impacts admission decisions.
+The research also shows that AP courses on a transcript demonstrate intellectual curiosity and hard work.

-Currently more than 90 percent of colleges and universities across the country offer college credit, advanced placement, or both, for qualifying AP exam scores.
+Currently, more than 90% of colleges and universities across the country offer college credit, advanced placement, or both for qualifying AP exam scores.
 To find out if your student’s college or university of interest accepts these credits, visit the College Board AP Credit Policy search page.

-For students wanting to learn a trade/wanting to enter the work force fairly quickly, a traditional four-year post secondary education may not be the ideal path.
+For students wanting to learn a trade or enter the workforce fairly quickly, a traditional four-year post secondary education may not be the ideal path.
 Trade training might be the way to go.